-To actually get IDL running for good, you must pay for a license from IDL and follow their instructions.
+To actually get IDL running for good, you must pay for a license from RSI and follow their instructions.
 You will be asked to fill out a form with information unique to your machine.
-IDL will create a license key which the license manager program (Imgrd) reads to validate your license.
-For more details, contact RSI.
+RSI will create a license key which the license manager program (Imgrd) reads to validate your license.